Church of Satan: 6/6/06 High Mass

 On June 6, 2006, the Church of Satan held the first public ritual Satanic Mass in 40 years at the Steve Allen Theater in the Center for Inquiry in Los Angeles.
+The date corresponds to the number of the Beast, 666, from the biblical Book of Revelation.
 The ritual, based on the rites outlined in The Satanic Bible and The Satanic Rituals, was conducted by Reverend Bryan Moore and Priestess Heather Saenz.